Tian-Bai/OptCS/README.md

     - `real/llm/`: Boosting LLM Alignment (Section 6.2)
 - `requirements.txt`: A list of required python packages

-Inside each subfolder, `bash/` contains the script for job submission to computing clusters.

 ## Workflow

 ### Simulation Experiments